Mitchell Schwartz: College career

 Schwartz attended the University of California, Berkeley, from 2007 to December 2011.
 He graduated with a bachelor's degree in American Studies, with an emphasis on human development and identity.

 He redshirted in 2007.
-In 2008, Schwartz started all 13 games, the first three games at right tackle and the remaining 10 at left tackle.
+In 2008, Schwartz started all 13 games for the California Golden Bears, the first three games at right tackle and the remaining 10 at left tackle.
 He was named a second-team Freshman All-American by College Football News, received the Bob Tessier Award as Cal's Most Improved Offensive Lineman, and received honorable mention Pac-10 All-Academic honors.

 In 2009, Schwartz started all 13 games at right tackle.
 He was Lindy's second-team preseason All-Pac-10, was Athlon third-team preseason All-Pac-10, was a Phil Steele preseason, midseason, and postseason third-team All-Pac-10 choice, received All-Pac-10 honorable mention and Pac-10 All-Academic honorable mention, and received Cal's Brick Muller Award as its Most Valuable Offensive Lineman.

 In 2010, he started all 12 games at left tackle, heading an offensive line that blocked for 1,167-yard rusher Shane Vereen.
 Schwartz was a second-team preseason All-Pac-10 choice by Athlon, Lindy's, and Steele, as Steele also listed him as the nation's # 63 draft-eligible tackle.
 He was a second-team All-Pac-10 choice, and was first-team on Phil Steele's midseason All-Pac-10 team and second-team on his postseason All-Pac-10 squad.
 Schwartz was a member of the Jewish Sports Reviews 2010 College Football All-America Team, received Cal's Brick Muller Award as its Most Valuable Offensive Lineman for the second straight year, and won Cal's Andy Smith Award as its player with the most Big "C" time.
 He was also an honorable mention Pac-10 All-Academic selection for the third consecutive season.